 What to Eat with Beaujolais

-Beaujolais is the perfect wine pairing for almost anything!
+Beaujolais wine is the perfect food pairing for almost anything!
 Bring it for a picnic (grab some for your Paris picnic!), serve it at an apéro, pour a glass alongside a starter (entrée), main course, and dessert, and it pairs perfectly with a bistro meal.
 It is very food-friendly, with high acidity and fruity aromas.
 The 3 Beaujolais I had were on the lighter side, so this is what I recommend.

 L'apéro (Happy Hour!)